-If Slimy Sculpin fish health assessment endpoints demonstrate effects equivalent to Action Level 3 (i.e., a statistically significant difference in one or more effect endpoints is determined with a direction indicative of impairment to fish health and a magnitude of difference equal to or above the critical effects size [defined by EEM] that was beyond normal range, and that was observed in two consecutive sampling events; Table 5.2-4), it is expected a Lake Trout survey may be initiated.
+If Slimy Sculpin fish health assessment endpoints demonstrate effects equivalent to Action Level 2 (i.e., a statistically significant difference in one or more effect endpoints from the mean of the reference condition dataset, indicative of a toxicological response in both the NF and MF areas; Table 5.2-4), it is expected a Lake Trout survey may be initiated.
 The specific scope and timing of a Lake Trout survey would be specifically defined in an AEMP Response Plan (Section 7.5) and would be determined by the nature of the Action Level exceedance.
 Lake Trout are known to have large home ranges and have been shown to move between Lac de Gras and Lac du Sauvage (Golder 2014a).
 This means they would be able to move in and out of the Mine effluent and their exposure time would not be known with any certainty.
 The inclusion of a Lake Trout survey would be considered only if results from the Slimy Sculpin surveys indicated that Mine-related effects on fish are of concern.
 In this instance, Lake Trout would serve as an overall indicator of the health of large-bodied fish in Lac de Gras.
 If initiated, the Lake Trout program may be limited to a non-lethal tissue chemistry sampling program (e.g., for mercury analyses from tissue plugs) or may be a lethal fish health survey, dependent on the Action Level trigger which initiated the study.
-The mercury in Lake Trout survey would only occur if AEMP results (including small-bodied fish tissue chemistry) indicated an increasing trend in mercury due to the Mine.
+The mercury in Lake Trout survey would only occur if AEMP results (including smallbodied fish tissue chemistry) indicated an increasing trend in mercury due to the Mine.